jasonchenxh/personal-website/_publications/2023/2023-pub-example-1.md

 pub_date:       "2023"

 abstract: >-
-  · Derived a new numerical model of rough-walled fractures that innovatively simplifies the fracture surface.
+  · Derived a new numerical model of rough-walled fractures that innovatively simplifies the fracture surface. <br>
-  · Proposed a concept of effective fracture aperture that varies nonlinearly with the CH4 extraction process.
+  · Proposed a concept of effective fracture aperture that varies nonlinearly with the CH4 extraction process. <br>
-  · Constructed a CFD model of methane extraction using COMSOL Multiphysics, in which the governing equations for gas diffusion and seepage influenced by the new numerical model were imported.
+  · Constructed a CFD model of methane extraction using COMSOL Multiphysics, in which the governing equations for gas diffusion and seepage influenced by the new numerical model were imported. <br>
   · Analyzed the dynamic effect of roughness, stagger degree and shape of rough elements on CH4 migration.